JerryChen97/example-computational-physics-2020/Discretizing Functions.md

 ### PLC
 basis for linear interpolations:
     each of the bases only takes 1 at one of the collocation points and zero at other points.
+"Delta functions".

     Also called "position basis"

+### Finite differences